 You can request your data to be erased.

-If we have collected and process your personal information with your consent, then you can withdraw your consent at any time.
+If we have collected and processed your personal information with your consent, then you can withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your Personal Data conducted in reliance on lawful processing grounds other than consent.

 You have the right to complain to a data protection authority about our collection and use of your Personal Data.
 For more information, please contact your local data protection authority. (contact details for data protection authorities in the European Economic Area, Switzerland and certain non-European countries (including the US and Canada) are available here).